corosenberger/Coronavirus-Minority-Game/README.md

 ### Average Group Size

-Describes the average number of agents in each group; can be any integer greater than 0 and less than Population size
+Describes the average number of agents in each group; can be any integer between 1 and 10